Cost-effectiveness and Budget Impact of Routine Use of Fractional Exhaled Nitric Oxide Monitoring for the Management of Adult Asthma Patients in Spain

 2Medical Affairs, Aerocrine AB, Solna, Sweden

-4Global Clinical Development & Medical Affairs, Morrisville, NC, USA
+4Global Clinical Development & Medical Affairs, Morrisville, North Carolina, USA

-Objectives: Fractional exhaled nitric oxide (FeNO) is a marker for Type-2 airway inflammation.
-The objective of this study was to evaluate cost-effectiveness and budget impact of FeNO monitoring for management of adult asthma in Spain.
+Objectives: Fractional exhaled nitric oxide (FeNO) is a marker for type 2 airway inflammation.
+The objective of this study was to evaluate the cost-effectiveness and budget impact of FeNO monitoring for management of adult asthma in Spain.

-Methods: Cost-effectiveness model analysis was used to evaluate the economic outcomes when asthma management was assisted with FeNO monitoring.
-Over a one-year period, the model estimated the incremental cost per quality-adjusted life year (QALY) and incremental number of exacerbations avoided when FeNO monitoring was added to standard guideline-driven asthma care and compared to standard care alone.
-Univariate and multivariate sensitivity analyses explored uncertainty in the model.
-A budget impact model was used to examine the financial impact of FeNO assisted monitoring on the primary care settings across the Spanish health system.
+Methods: A cost-effectiveness analysis model was used to evaluate the effect on costs of adding FeNO monitoring to asthma management.
+Over a 1-year period, the model estimated the incremental cost per quality-adjusted life year and incremental number of exacerbations avoided when FeNO monitoring was added to standard guideline-driven asthma care compared with standard care alone.
+Univariate and multivariate sensitivity analyses were applied to explore uncertainty in the model.
+A budget impact model was used to examine the impact of FeNO monitoring on primary care costs across the Spanish health system.

-Conclusions: The present economic model shows that adding FeNO to the treatment algorithm can save considerable economic resources and increase quality of life when used to manage asthma in combination with current treatment guidelines.
+Conclusions: The present economic model shows that adding FeNO to the treatment algorithm can considerably reduce costs and improve quality of life when used to manage asthma in combination with current treatment guidelines.